 According to the ISSB Standards, information is material if omitting, misstating or obscuring that information could reasonably be expected to influence investor decisions.
-ISSB Standards are founded to protein the internation position than internation position than internation position.
+ISSB Standards are featured on proceeding the investor of countries of of

 According to the GRI Standards set by the Global Sustainability Standards Board (GSSB), a topic is material when it represents an organisation's most significant impacts on the economy, environment and people, including impacts on their human rights.
 GRI Standards are focused on meeting the information needs of stakeholders, including investors.